NeonGeckoCom/skill-avmusic/README.md

 ## Description

 The skill provides the functionality to playback any audio or video requested by the user.
+No need to specify the location of the files or register any accounts.
+Just say what you would like to listen to and enjoy.

 AVmusic implements full integration of youtube_dl services and supports requests including but not limited to:

 - Music bands